safespring/web/content/blogg/2023/2023-05-multicloud-demo.md

 <script data-autoplay="true" data-loop="true" data-speed="2" async id="asciicast-kCn38aGPomo6FvSCjqCDAukoM" src="https://asciinema.org/a/kCn38aGPomo6FvSCjqCDAukoM.js"></script>

+## Start scale up web service backends
 All the files in the demo is available on [the Safespring community Github repository][mcdemo].
 Keep reading to understand what happens in further detail.

-## Using multiple clouds from the same Terraform code and state
+### Using multiple clouds from the same Terraform code and state

 Terraform has a handy feature that let us configure multiple instances of the the same type of provider and use aliases to differentiate which one will be used